marosvida/bp-td-erc721-101/README.md

 ## Points list
 ### Setting up
-- Create a git repository and share it with the teacher
 - Install Hardhat and create an empty hardhat project (2 pts).
 Create an infura API key to be able to deploy to the Sepolia testnet
 These points will be attributed manually if you do not manage to have your contract interact with the evaluator, or automatically when calling `submitExercice()` for the first time.